Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3TIDSIDRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3TIDSIDFRLGE2.png"  width=480 height=320/></p><br>

 As you un-pause at the end of the instructions above, the Bot should start resetting the name selection screen over and over, flashing the screen in the process.
 It's advisable to _turbo_ your emulator, so as to speed up the process as much as you can, and reduce the overall time spent waiting for the Bot to find a TID.<br>
 Once the bot finds a result, it pauses the emulator immediately.
 As soon as you un-pause, you'll see the script display a `Found!` message as shown below, listing what TID from your list it found.
-In my example here it found `44444`.<br>
+In our example here it found `33333`.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3TIDSIDFRLGE3.png"  width=480 height=320/></p>